Dominant Thermal Resonant Mechanism for Low-Scale Leptogenesis

 For sterile neutrino masses below 1~GeV, it is more difficult to get viable points reaching the correct order of $Y_B$, as the corresponding $y'$ couplings dictated by the seesaw relation become smaller.
 For higher masses, one should include washout effects and CP-violating sources from the $L_{\rm tot}$-violating processes.
 On the other hand, for heavier singlet neutrinos, lepto\-genesis through heavy neutrino decay to Higgs and leptons will open.
-Without neutrino mass degeneracy, we expect thermal lepton flavour oscillations will also boost the CP-violating neutrino decay, contributing thereby to the freeze-out leptogenesis.
+Without neutrino mass degeneracy, we expect lepton-flavour coherences will also boost the CP-violating neutrino decay, contributing thereby to the freeze-out leptogenesis.
 A general unifying framework that includes both light and heavy neutrinos will be developed elsewhere.

-\eject \textbf{\textit{Conclusions}}.
-We have shown the importance of a dominant thermal resonant mechanism for low-scale leptogenesis due to thermal lepton flavour oscillations, without relying on neutrino mass degeneracies.
-In particular, we have demonstrated how the delineated parameter space for viable low-scale leptogenesis is distinguishable from the resonant and sterile-neutrino oscillation scenarios, and it can be probed in laboratory experiments.
+\textbf{\textit{Conclusions}}.
+We have shown the importance of a dominant\- thermal resonant mechanism for low-scale lepto\-genesis due to thermally enhanced lepton flavour coherences, without relying on neutrino mass degeneracies.
+In particular, we have demonstrated how the delineated parameter space for viable low-scale TRL is distinguishable from the resonant and sterile-neutrino oscillation scenarios, and it can be probed in laboratory experiments.

 \textbf{\textit{Acknowledgements}}.
-S.-P.~Li is supported by the JSPS Grant-in-Aid for JSPS Research Fellows No. 24KF0060, whilst AP's work is supported in part by the STFC research grant: ST/X00077X/1.
+S.-P.~Li was supported by the JSPS Grant-in-Aid for JSPS Research Fellows No. 24KF0060, whilst AP's work is supported in part by the STFC research grant: ST/X00077X/1.